Search

 1. Importance of Instructions

-Through trial and error, we have made some wonderful baked meals and some horrible ones.
+Through trial and error, we have made some wonderful meals and some horrible ones.
 The great ones, typically, were the ones with recipes we followed.
 When we didn’t follow the recipes, something went wrong.
 She has also learned to follow my instructions; when I tell her something is hot, she knows not to touch it.
 It also prepares my toddler for school, interaction with friends and family, and the world.

 2. Counting